 As a dentist, I have mixed feelings about dental malpractice.
 On the one hand, there is no doubt that a small minority of dentists DO behave unprofessionally from time to time.
 Every profession has its black sheep.

-But on the other hand, I believe that most dentists try very hard to do their best.
+But on the other hand, I do truely believe that most dentists try very hard to do their best.
 Dentistry is NOT an exact science.

 Unfortunately, when a treatment fails, the dentist can be blamed unfairly.